There Is Another Alphabet

 The title of the works ‘There Is Another Alphabet’ comes from a poem by Dejan Stojanovic: “There is another alphabet, whispering from every leaf, singing from every river, shimmering from every sky.”, which perhaps suggests that we can learn to ‘read’ and understand the natural world better.

-As part of Wild Eye three new sculptural benches There Is Another Alphabet will be situated around Whitby Harbour, North Yorkshire, they are created with designs by local people about the wildlife of the Esk Estuary in collaboration with artists Juneau Projects and are opening on 29th March.
+As part of Wild Eye three new sculptural benches There Is Another Alphabet are now situated around Whitby Harbour, North Yorkshire, they were created with designs by local people about the wildlife of the Esk Estuary in collaboration with artists Juneau Projects.

 Wild Eye display at The Pannett Art Gallery of community artworks with Juneau Projects and paintings by Kirsty Davis until 31 March.
 Pannett Art Gallery, Pannett Park, Whitby, North Yorkshire, YO21 1RE.